Let's talk about test... Frank Paymans

 Do not be discouraged.
 I have had people around me who let themselves be led by fear.
 Adjust if necessary but do not let yourself go crazy.

-What was the moment when Testersuite was released from the ground?
+What was the moment Testersuite broke free from the ground?

-That is difficult to determine and cannot be hung up on one moment.
-You build up something and gradually you grow.
-Customers become enthusiastic and see the advantages of Testersuite .
+That is hard to determine and cannot be hung on one moment.
+You build something and little by little you grow.
+Clients get excited and see the benefits of Testersuite .
 References come in and people start passing it on.

 If you remain self-critical, keep the faith, know what the customer wants and what the market demands, then you see it build up.
 You are in that flow and suddenly you see it fly.